 - Participants are supplied with a complete set of course materials and work through activities alternating in the roles of student or teacher, as they practice techniques of guided inquiry and cooperative learning.

 - Workshop leaders are prepared to integrate technology (such as electronic probes) and give participants new ideas about how to implement it, dependent upon site availability.

-- Participants in full workshops are typically eligible for a free 1-year membership in AMTA, while returning workshop attendees can renew membership for only $50.
+- First-time participants in full workshops are typically eligible for a free 1-year membership in AMTA, while returning workshop attendees can renew membership for only $50.